-Note 1 - The decrease is as a result of non-payment by business customers and CDM boreholes.

-Note 2 - The decrease in license permits and other income line items was due to the effects of lockdown regulations which resulted in reduced activities.

-Note 3 - The increase is as a result of interst charged on outstanding debts for government properties which was not included in the budgeted figure.

-Note 4 - The decrease is due to budgeting on disposal of land ( Alldays sites)

-Note 5 - The decrease is due to availability of cash in the bank and interest rate received from the bank for the popurse of investing.

-Note 6 - The decrease is due to the municipality planned supplementary roll not covering all properties.

-Note 7 - The decrease is due to number of fines withdrawn or reduced by the prosecutor and lockdown regulations.

-Note 8 - The decrease in employee cost was due to unfilled vacant post during the financial period.

-Note 9 - The increase in debt impairment is due to increase in accounts not being paid in time due to economic challenges and lockdown regulations that impacted the customers.

-Note 10 - The budgets combined.
-Which the two budgets combined.
+- Note 1 The decrease is as a result of non-payment by business customers and CDM boreholes. - Note 2 The decrease in license permits and other income line items was due to the effects of lockdown regulations which resulted in reduced activities. - Note 3 The increase is as a result of Interst charged on outstanding debts for government properties which was not included in the budgeted figure. - Note 4 The decrease is due to budgeting on disposal of land (Alldays sites) - Note 5 The decrease is due to availability of cash in the bank and interest rate received from the bank for the popurse of investing. - Note 6 The decrease is due to the municipality planned supplementary roll not covering all properties. - Note 7 The decrease is due to number of fines withdrawn or reduced by the prosecutor and lockdown regulations. - Note 8 The decrease in employee cost was due to unfilled vacant post during the financial period. - Note 9 The increase in debt impairment is due to increase in accounts not being paid in time due to economic challenges and lockdown regulations that impacted the customers. - Note 10 The budget for contracted services also includes part of expenditure that was incurred under the general expenses of which the two budgets combined.